83(b) Filing Deadline Extension: 2020 COVID-19 Exception for 30-day Window

 If you received shares or early exercised stock options in 2020 and filed or still need to file your 83(b), there are some unique circumstances this year to take in to account.

-The United States Postal Service and the Internal Revenue Service are hard at work during difficult times, but major delays due to the COVID-19 outbreak have affected their tracking processes and availability.
+The United States Postal Service and the Internal Revenue Service are hard at work during difficult times, but major delays due to the COVID-19 outbreak and the 2020 election have affected their tracking processes and availability.
 This certainly affects your personal tax responsibilities, particularly for something as time-sensitive as an 83(b) filing.

 The regular 30-day deadline and return copy process